 So maybe you’re coming to the Netherlands permanently or thinking of taking the first step.
 Excellent choice!
-So here’s all you need to know about preparing, when moving to the Netherlands (well not all you need to know, but these 7 things about coming to the Netherlands should really be on your checklist).
+It’s stressful, it’s time-consuming, but it’s really damn exciting.
+Maybe you’re new to the whole Dutch thing and you want to know more.
+So here’s all you need to know before moving to the Netherlands.

-You can skip this step if you are an EU National (yes, Brits, this is still you for now).
+You can skip this step if you are an EU National.
+If you’re an EU national, you won’t need a visa at all, yippee!

-It’s not possible to live/work permanently the Netherlands without a valid visa if you are a non-EU national.
-You must sort out a valid visa relevant to your stay prior to your move.
-Click the link to find out all the information you need to apply for your visa.
+It’s not possible to live/work permanently in the Netherlands without a valid visa if you are a non-EU national.
+You must sort out a valid visa relevant to your stay prior to your move and for some of us, that can just be stressful and confusing.

 So, first things first, you need to find a place to call your own.
 I’m going to get straight to the point: finding a place to rent in the Netherlands can be a bit like a game of cat and mouse.
 Be prepared to look not too far in advance, but not last minute either and be one of the first to call the letting agency when they put a place up for rent.

 It might be a good idea to come to the Netherlands in advance before deciding on where to live in the Netherlands, take your time to look around and decide on a place to stay.
 As like most places, the cities are the most expensive and the further towards the centre you are, the higher the rent.

 Coming to the Netherlands as an international student is especially a challenge when it comes to finding housing.
 Rooms in Dutch student cities are sparse and it’s caused student housing problems.

 This could and should be number one on the list when you plan on coming to the Netherlands, especially if you don’t have enough money to sustain yourself jobless.

 Important note: Some rental agencies will not put you on the tenancy if you are not currently earning (some also have a certain amount you should be earning before you can rent with them).
 This is very important to check out first, it will save a lot of time!